-- you are no longer in the position for which registration was granted by the Board - you do not comply with the Board approved supervised practice plan and the Board's requirements for supervision, if you are undertaking clinical practice - you do not comply with the Board's registration standard for continuing professional development (excludes practitioners demonstrating procedures or participating in workshops who have been granted registration for no more than four weeks), or - 4. significant or multiple deficiencies are identified in your practice, by the Board.
+- 1. you are no longer in the position for which registration was granted by the Board - you do not comply with the Board approved supervised practice plan and the Board's requirements for supervision - 3. you do not comply with the Board's registration standard for continuing professional development - 4. significant or multiple deficiencies are identified in your practice by the Board, or - 5. your circumstances have changed and there is no 'public interest' reason to register you under this type of registration.